Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Examples

 \begin{example}[D4] When the helper was instructed by the experimenter to begin the next step, the helper responded with, \textit{``Okay, let me reset the camera,''} and proceeded with the planning for the next step. \end{example}

-\begin{example}[D8] The helper initiated the \textit{worker-led mode} by asking the worker, \textit{``Can you show me the board again?''} The worker moved the camera, but the view was not adequate.
-The helper remarked, \textit{``Okay, let me reset and come back again,''} reset the camera, and then used the \textit{helper-led mode} to view the grid (which the helper refers to as the board). \end{example}
+\begin{example}[D8] The helper initiated the \textit{worker-led mode} by asking the worker, \textit{``Can you show me the board [wall grid] again?''} The worker moved the camera, but the view was not adequate.
+The helper remarked, \textit{``Okay, let me reset and come back again,''} reset the camera, and then used the \textit{helper-led mode} to view the grid. \end{example}

-\begin{example}[D1] The following dialogue took place, \textit{``\textbf{Helper:} Okay, we are in mode two now.
-Did the robot detect you? \textbf{Worker:} No. You might have to reset it...,''} before the helper reset the robot and engaged the \textit{robot-led mode}.
+\begin{example}[D1] The helper engaged the \textit{robot-led mode} and stated, \textit{``Okay, we are in mode 2 [robot-led mode] now.
+Did the robot detect you?''} The worker replied, \textit{``No. You might have to reset it.''} The helper proceeded to reset the robot and engaged the \textit{robot-led mode} again.
 There were no further issues with the robot tracking the worker's hand. \end{example}